koenw/fullstack-hello/README.md

 instead handled by a separate very simple *mgmt* container.
 Place your migrations in `datasets/<dataset>/init.sql`, making sure to keep everything idempotent.

+## License

+You're free to use, modify and distribute this software under the terms of the MIT or Apache-2.0 license, whichever has your preference.